EDGENortheastern/dan-m-dec22/README.md

 [Figma Prototype](https://www.figma.com/proto/jSQexl4OPatKZwGQIM7ZG3/Currency-Converter-App?node-id=6%3A20&scaling=scale-down&page-id=0%3A1&starting-point-node-id=3%3A12&show-proto-sidebar=1)

-I designed my protopye using Figma.
+I designed my protopye using Figma before writing any code, as the code will create the design.
 This software helped me design my app with ease as it is intuitive and user friendly, allows for designers and non-designers to use the software and is fun to use.
 By designing and agreeing on a User interface before implementation reducing costs and the need for change further down the line.
 By designing a prototype first it lets me decide on the best design for this app taking users opinions into consideration.
 I have created two prototype designs that I will include in a survey to users about what they prefer.

+# Testing

 # Stakeholder Interactions